Xamla/rosvita-documentation/Getting_Started.rst

 * The software container platform `Docker <https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/#install-docker-ce>`_,
 * And finally the `ROSVITA Docker image <http://xamla.com/en/#early-access>`_.

+.. note:: For safety reasons, it is recommended to use **two network cards**: one for your intranet and one for your robot.
+For setting up the two network connections, click on the symbol with the two arrows in the top bar of your Ubuntu installation and select the menu item "Edit Connections...".
+For your intranet choose a dynamic IP address (IPv4 Settings -> Method: Automatic (DHCP)) and for your robot choose a static IP address (IPv4 Settings -> Method: Manual).

 After downloading the ROSVITA Docker image ("rosvita_production_container.tar.gz"), you can import it to Docker with the following command::

    cat rosvita_production_container.tar.gz | docker import - rosvita-server-prod-flat:v0.1